 Before you decide on a finance option and visit a lender or investor, it's a good idea to see what's available.
 Two of the main types of finance available include:

-- Equity finance - money sourced internally by the business.
+- Equity finance - money sourced from within the business.

-Financial institutions such as banks, building societies and credit unions offer a range of finance products with both short and long-term finance solutions.
-Some products include business loans, lines of credit, overdraft facilities, invoice financing, equipment leases and asset financing.
+Banks, building societies and credit unions offer a range of finance products with both short and long-term finance solutions.
+Some products include business loans, lines of credit, overdraft services, invoice financing, equipment leases and asset financing.

 If you require finance to purchase goods such as furniture, technology or equipment, many stores offer store credit through a finance company.
-Generally, this is a higher interest option and is suited to businesses that can pay the loan off quickly within the interest-free period.
+Generally, this is a higher interest option and suits businesses that can pay the loan off quickly within the interest-free period.

-Most suppliers offer trade credit that allow businesses to delay payment for goods.
-The terms often vary and trade credit may only be offered to businesses that have an established relationship with the supplier.
+Most suppliers offer trade credit that allows businesses to delay payment for goods.
+Trade credit terms often vary and may only go to businesses that have a reputable connection with the supplier.

 Most finance companies offer finance products via a retailer.
-Finance companies must be registered, so before you obtain finance check the Professional registers on the Australian Securities and Investments Commission (ASIC) website.
+Finance companies must have a registration, so before you obtain finance check the professional registers on the Australian Securities and Investments Commission (ASIC) website.

 Family or friends

 Offering a partnership or share in your business to family or friends in return for equity is often an easy way of obtaining finance.
-However, this option must be carefully considered to ensure your relationship is not adversely affected.
+However, consider this option carefully to ensure your relationship is not adversely affected.

 In general, the government doesn't provide finance for starting up or buying a business.
-However, you may be eligible for a grant in certain circumstances, such as business expansion, research and development, innovation or exporting.
+However, you may be suitable for a grant, such as business expansion, research and development, innovation or exporting.

-- See the MoneySmart website for a list of Companies you should not deal with.
+- See ASIC's MoneySmart website for a list of companies you should not deal with.

-- If you've been treated unfairly by a finance provider, contact the Financial Ombudsman Service.
+- If a finance provider treats you unfairly, contact the Financial Ombudsman Service.

 - See the Australian Stock Exchange website for details about listing.

-- If you're thinking of investing in your own business and want to improve your personal finances, visit the MoneySmart website.
+- If you're thinking of investing in your own business and want to improve your personal finances, visit ASIC's MoneySmart website.

 - Seek advice from a business adviser or accountant.